c565659/MANUAL_AI_SYSTEM/DATABASE/Workflow/Codex_Manual_Production_Workflow.md

 Font size and Leading shall not be changed after layout begins to solve overflow.

 ---
+---

+## Universal Manual File Naming Convention

+This naming convention applies to all product-manual projects and all Template Files.

+### Required Base Name

+The project folder and primary manual files shall use the following base-name structure:

+`<Product Model> <Chinese Product Name> 说明书 <YYYYMMDD>`

+Required order:

+Product Model

+↓

+One standard half-width space

+↓

+Chinese Product Name

+↓

+One standard half-width space

+↓

+`说明书`

+↓

+One standard half-width space

+↓

+Production Date in `YYYYMMDD` format

+### Example

+`OHFN-101 2层鞋柜 说明书 20260804`

+Primary deliverables shall use the same base name:

+- `OHFN-101 2层鞋柜 说明书 20260804.ai`
+- `OHFN-101 2层鞋柜 说明书 20260804.pdf`

+When a separate print-ready PDF is required:

+- `OHFN-101 2层鞋柜 说明书 20260804 印刷版.pdf`

+The project folder may use:

+- `OHFN-101 2层鞋柜 说明书 20260804/`

+### Naming Rules

+- Preserve the approved Product Model exactly.
+- Preserve hyphens that belong to the Product Model.
+- Use the approved Chinese Product Name.
+- The fixed document-type text shall be `说明书`.
+- The date shall use eight digits in `YYYYMMDD` format.
+- The date shall represent the day that version of the manual file is produced.
+- Use exactly one standard half-width space between the four naming components.
+- File extensions shall remain lowercase unless the production system requires otherwise.
+- The same base name shall be used consistently across the AI and PDF deliverables.

+Do not use:

+- Underscores between naming components
+- Dates containing hyphens, slashes or periods
+- English product names in place of the required Chinese Product Name
+- Template dimensions inside the primary file name
+- Language codes inside the primary file name
+- Arbitrary abbreviations
+- Unapproved version labels
+- Generic names such as `manual.ai`, `final.pdf` or `new manual.pdf`

+### Auxiliary Files

+Internal reports and working scripts may retain their standard functional names, including:

+- `LAYOUT_PLAN.md`
+- `CONTENT_ISSUES.md`
+- `QA_REPORT.md`
+- `PROJECT_REPORT.md`

+The universal manual naming convention primarily controls:

+- Project folder
+- Editable Illustrator manual
+- Final review PDF
+- Print-ready PDF

 ## Required Deliverables

 At minimum, deliver: